alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

 Mauricio joined Opinno, a company focused on innovation.
 He has still not shaken the entrepreneurship bug, and will soon start a new venture.
-Íñigo is also involved in a few companies.
+Íñigo is still involved in the development and commercialization of new technologies and high-tech products.

 ### Acknowledgements